BZ-X800 Image Acquisition Settings

-The CODEX® multiplexing requires specific LASX settings to be enabled.
-Specifically, it needs the channels, camera settings, Z-stack, Regions, autofocus, and autosave settings enabled in LASX in order to function.
-This chapter will describe what to enable for each setting.
-For specific operation of each of these settings within LASX, refer to Leica instructions.
+CODEX® Multicycle experiments require specific Keyence BZ-Viewer software settings to be enabled.
+Specifically, the Channel and Camera settings, Z-stack, Regions, Auto-Focus, and Auto-save settings have to be enabled in the Keyence BZ-Viewer for integration.
+This chapter describes what needs to be enabled for each setting.
+For details on the specific operation of each of these settings within the Keyence BZ-Viewer, refer to instructions provided by Keyence.

-The figure below outlines all the settings to be enabled in the Leica software.
-The following subsections provide detail for each setting.
+The figure below outlines all the settings that needs to be configured in the Keyence software, and the following subsections provide the necessary details for each setting.

-When setting the central autofocus location of any tissue there are three factors to ensure the best automated focusing.
+When selecting the central auto-focus location for any tissue, there are three factors to ensure the best automated focusing:

 - 1.Tissue present